fricas/fricas/src/doc/sphinx/source/faq.rst

 Yes, there are certainly, a number of them.
 We list here a few.

-* Functions that have types as their parameters work in in the compiler, but not in the interpreter.
+* Functions that have types as their parameters work in the compiler, but not in the interpreter.

   See